enzocunha/next-crud/README.md

 This application is a simple CRUD application that allows you to create, read, update and delete books and authors from a database.

+Also includes dark mode and a search function that allows you to search for books or authors.

 ## Technologies used

 -   Next.js